ripolln/wrap_swash/wswash/resources/swash_bin/readme.txt

-swash_ser.exe file should be here
+swash_bin.exe file should be here